Ontotext-AD/graphdb-helm/README.md

 GraphDB's Helm chart supports deploying GraphDB with or without security.
 This can be toggled through `graphdb.security.enabled`.
 If it is deployed with security enabled, a special provisioning user is used for repository provisioning, cluster linking, health checks and so on.
-Additional users can be added through the settings file: `files/config/settings.js`.
+Additional users can be added through the users file: `files/config/users.js`.
 The users are described with their roles, username and a bcrypt64 password.

 The file is provisioned before GraphDB's startup with the configmap `graphdb.masters.settingsConfigmap`.
-It can be overridden with other configmap containing the `settings.js` file.
-The same configmap is used for the `graphdb.properties` file as well.
+It can be overridden with other configmap containing the `users.js` file.
+The same configmap is used for the `settings.js` and `graphdb.properties` files as well.
 Note that the `provisioning` user is required when security is turned on!

 By default if the security is turned on, GraphDB's basic security method is used.
 More complicated security configurations